Evofosfamide: Synthesis

+The activation under hypoxic conditions allows evofosfamide to target hypoxic tumor cells selectively, making it a candidate in for cancer treatment.

 Clinical trials

 Overview and results

-Evofosfamide (TH-302) is currently being evaluated in clinical studies as a monotherapy and in combination with chemotherapy agents and other targeted cancer drugs.
-The indications are a broad spectrum of solid tumor types and blood cancers.
+Evofosfamide (TH-302) was evaluated in clinical studies as a monotherapy and in combination with chemotherapy agents and other targeted cancer drugs.
+The indications were a broad spectrum of solid tumor types and blood cancers.

-Evofosfamide clinical trials (as of 21 November 2014) sorted by (Estimated) Primary Completion Date:
+Evofosfamide clinical trials (as of 16 March 2025):

 Soft tissue sarcoma

-Both, evofosfamide and ifosfamide have been investigated in combination with doxorubicin in patients with advanced soft tissue sarcoma.
-The study TH-CR-403 is a single arm trial investigating evofosfamide in combination with doxorubicin.
-The study EORTC 62012 compares doxorubicin with doxorubicin plus ifosfamide.
-Doxorubicin and ifosfamide are generic products sold by many manufacturers.
+Evofosfamide was tested in combination with doxorubicin in patients with advanced soft tissue sarcoma.
+The study TH-CR-403 was a single arm trial investigating evofosfamide in combination with doxorubicin.
+Evofosfamide was further tested in the Phase 3 clinical trial TH-CR-406/SARC021 with results published in 2017 indicating no improvement in patient mortality rates.

-The indirect comparison of both studies shows comparable hematologic toxicity and efficacy profiles of evofosfamide and ifosfamide in combination with doxorubicin.
-However, a longer overall survival of patients treated with evofosfamide/doxorubicin (TH-CR-403) trial was observed.
-The reason for this increase is probably the increased number of patients with certain sarcoma subtypes in the evofosfamide/doxorubicin TH-CR-403 trial, see table below.

-However, in the Phase 3 TH-CR-406/SARC021 study (conducted in collaboration with the Sarcoma Alliance for Research through Collaboration (SARC)), patients with locally advanced unresectable or metastatic soft tissue sarcoma treated with evofosfamide in combination with doxorubicin did not demonstrate a statistically significant improvement in OS compared with doxorubicin alone (HR: 1.06; 95% CI: 0.88 - 1.29).